Acoma Pueblo Historic Polychrome Water Jar, circa 1940

 The underside is signed Acoma, N.M. and with the initials HR in fired-on text and $2.50 in pencil.The main elements of design incorporate dual-bird figures, each pair sharing a joint rectangular body.
 Above and below these dual-bird elements, are stylized bird heads, each with an eye.
 Artistically, the design on this OLLA is superb.

 The painting is evidence of an outstanding potter.
 There are some abrasions of the painted area and a couple very small pockmarks.
 The integrity of the vessel is excellent.
 The underside is signed Acoma, N.M. and with the initials HR in fired-on text and $2.50 in pencil.
 We found one reference listing a potter with the initials HR relating to an Acoma potter.
 The listing is for Helen Romero of Acoma Pueblo.
-There is no information on the potter, only the name.
-Perhaps she was the maker of this jar with the initials HR.
+There is no information on the potter, only that she was born in 1980, so it is not likely that she was the maker of this jar with the initials HR.

 Condition: this Acoma Pueblo Historic Polychrome Water Jar, circa 1940 is in very good condition with minor surface abrasions